Pickaninny: United States

 The first famous depiction of a pickaninny was the character of Topsy in Harriet Beecher Stowe's 1852 anti-slavery novel Uncle Tom's Cabin, presented as a neglected girl, poorly dressed and behaved, untamable and corrupted by slavery.
 The pickaninny became the dominant racial caricature of black children in the United States, and typically depicted untamed, genderless children with unkempt hair, bulging eyes, large mouths, and red lips, often stuffing their mouths with watermelon or fried chicken.

 These characters were a popular feature of minstrel shows into the twentieth century.
 Black children were often depicted as being threatened or attacked by animals, and resistant or immune to pain.
 They were often seen on postcards and other ephemera being chased or eaten by alligators.
 Scholar of African-American literature Rebecca Wanzo argues that the pickaninny caricature portrays black children as a "binary other" to romanticized depictions of white children, specifically angelic white girls.
-According to David Pilgrim of the Jim Crow Museum at Ferris State University, the pickaninny stereotype often depicted African-American children nude and with exaggerated buttocks, normalizing their sexual objectification; they were also typically portrayed as impoverished, clothed in rags and needing to steal chickens and watermelon in order to fend for themselves like wild animals.